SwayLtd/Sway-App/README.md

 ### Last Updates

+- Only showing upcoming events on promoter screens.
 - Delete "links" data for artists
 - Allow optional performance times for artist assignments
 - Refactor and improve styling for the entities management screen